The definition of Économusée is ‘working museum’- more recognisable as Artisans at work.

 Steensons was established by husband and wife team Bill and Christina Steenson after they graduated in Silversmithing from the University of Ulster.
 They brought an imaginative and fresh approach to jewellery in Ireland, putting their strong contemporary designs on show and to their delight found that visitors loved them.

-Having enjoyed nearly forty years at the bench, Bill and Christina have handed over the reins to daughter Brona and son in law Dan Spencer.
-This young couple also met and graduated from the Art college and joined the family business as trainees in 2001.
-Their passion for strong design and enthusiasm for integrating new technologies with the traditional craft techniques sets them in good stead for carrying Steensons into the future.
+Having enjoyed nearly forty years at the bench, Bill and Christina have handed over the reins to daughter Brona .
+Brona graduated from the Art college and joined the family business as a trainee in 2001.
+Her passion for strong design and enthusiasm for integrating new technologies with the traditional craft techniques sets her in good stead for carrying Steensons into the future.

 From atmospheric landscape pieces in the seventies, bold geometrics of the eighties, minimalist nineties, to the softer organic feel of the new millennium, the ethos of the business remains as strong today as it was then, to be innovative in design whilst producing the highest standard of craft.

 Visitors can watch the Goldsmiths at work using traditional techniques and cutting edge technology, forming elegant contemporary designs from silver, gold, platinum and precious gems.

 Visitors have the opportunity to learn about the art of jewellery making, the rich historical design heritage, the origins of gemstones, the link to the American hit tv series “The Game of Thrones”and more.

 Group bookings should be arranged by phoning in advance.

 Tel: (028) 2884 1445

 Broughgammon Farm located just outside the seaside town of Ballycastle is a forward thinking family farm with a deep rooted

 drive for sustainability.
 It is this ethos that has led Broughgammon to specialise in kid-goat, free range rose veal and seasonal wild game.